darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/README.md

 ![](assets/dlgeneral.png)

+## Learning Objectives of This Lab

+In this lab you will learn the following:

 - Registering your Deeplens device.
 - Creating a DeepLens project using the object detection template.
 - Deploying model to the device.